ipums/hlink/doc/developer.md

 ## Deploying a New Version to PyPI

 1) Make sure that the package is installed with dev dependencies: `pip install -e .[dev]`.
-2) Run: `python -m build`.
+2) Run `python -m build`.
 This creates distribution files in the dist directory.
-3) Run: `twine upload dist/hlink-A.B.C.tar.gz dist/hlink-A.B.C-py3-none-any.whl` where A.B.C is the version number of the software.
+3) Run `twine upload dist/hlink-A.B.C.tar.gz dist/hlink-A.B.C-py3-none-any.whl`, where A.B.C is the version number of the software.